Segment States

 The list view on the left shows all existing archive groups.
 By clicking on an archive group, all currently known segments are shown on the right of the panel with start and end time as well as status.
-The colored status indicator (red / green) shows the accessibility of the archive group (green = connected to backend, connected to DB and group is set to active).
+The colored status indicator (yellow / green) shows the accessibility of the archive group (green = connected to backend, connected to DB and group is set to active).
+Use the buttons on the right side to backup, restore, delete or to select a segment.

 The following states are defined (see also state model)

-• Current: The segment exists and is currently being used to store data.
+- Current: The segment exists and is currently being used to store data.
 There is always exactly one segment with state Current.
 In some special cases this rule is not applied - see the NOTE at the end of this list.
+The current segment cannot be deleted.

 InfluxDB® opens one file for each segment.

-Therefore, the number of allowed file handles for one process must be at least the maximum number of segments possible according to the archive group's configuration.
+Therefore, the number of allowed file handles for one process must be at least the maximum number of segments of all archive groups using InfluxDB® according to the archive group's configuration.

-If there are not enough file handles available, an error message like the following is written to the log file.
+If the limit for the file handles is reached, the following log message is written to the PVSS_II.log file.

 WCCOAnextgenarch(118), 2023.01.23 11:24:04.716, IMPL, SEVERE,69, Database error,